 9. Stay on a Friday or Saturday night

 One tip we always recommend is booking your stay for a Friday or Saturday night.
-That way, you can take advantage of all the resort has to offer over the weekends like family yoga.
+That way, you can take advantage of all that Tucson Starr Pass has to offer over the weekends, like family yoga.
 This is especially true if you are staying over a holiday and the resort is offering special events like a 4th of July watermelon eating contest or lawn games.
 Staying over the weekend is a good way to make the most out of those resort fees.

 Because of my work travel schedule, our staycation was over Labor Day weekend on a Sunday night.
 And we missed most of the resort activities!
 There was no yoga or family yoga on Monday.
 And our check in was too late on Sunday to participate in the lawn games, cupcake walk, water balloon toss, or taco truck.

 The only event we participated in was the evening tequila toast.
 Well, I participated in it with Sal.
 Buddy stayed up in the room doing some last-minute homework.
 We missed the rubber duck hunt because we slept in.
 Next time, we will be staying on a Saturday night so that we can enjoy all of the resort experiences.

 And the last tip comes from Buddy.

 Buddy says, “Do valet parking.
 Unless you want to walk across the entire complex.
 Where we stayed, our room, was on the other side from all of the buildings from the parking garage.
 It was far and we had to do a little bit of walking.
 So valet at check in, especially if it is very hot!”

 We hope these tips help you plan the perfect family staycation at Tucson Starr Pass Resort!
 Whether you’re looking to relax by the pool on a staycation, or if you are new to Tucson and want to hit the golf course or hike Tucson Mountain Park, we know you’ll create memories that will last a lifetime.

 Where do you like to visit for a staycation or family vacation?
 Let us know in the comments below!